Lumavate-Team/documentation/TUTORIAL.rst

 Publishing the Experience
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Navigate dto the Experience View Page.
+1. Navigate to the Experience View Page.
 If you are still on the Experience Designer Page, click Close
-2. On the left hand side ofh te screen, clic PUBLISH
+2. On the left hand side of the screen, click PUBLISH

 After the publish confirmation message pops-up, use the QR Code, URL or Text Activation located on the bottom right part of the screen to see your Quick
 Survey in action!